Urinary Stones

 Medical Management of Urinary Obstruction

-Urinary obstruction caused by stones lodged in the urethra is an urgent or emergency situation.
+Urinary obstruction caused by stones lodged in the urethra is an urgent situation.
 The urinary obstruction must either be relieved to allow the bladder to empty, or the bladder must be drained by cystocentesis (a procedure where a needle is placed into the distended bladder through the abdominal wall, and the urine is removed with a syringe).

 Stones lodged in the urethra can often be dislodged and forced back into the urinary bladder by flushing the urethra with a urinary catheter, a technique called retrograde urohydropulsion (Figure 7).